-- 7.5 Further details on treasury investments are included in Section 4 of the Treasury Management Strategy [Link to Cabinet Report Annex] - 7.6 Risk management: The effective management and control of risk are prime objectives of the Authority's treasury management activities.
+- 7.4 The Authority's policy on treasury investments is to prioritise security and liquidity over yield that is to focus on minimising risk rather than maximising returns.
+Cash that is likely to be spent in the near term is invested securely, for example with the government, other local authorities or selected high-quality banks, to minimise the risk of loss.
+Money that will be held for longer terms is invested more widely, including in bonds, shares and property, to balance the risk of loss against the risk of receiving returns below inflation.
+Both near-term and longer-term investments may be held in pooled funds, where an external fund manager makes decisions on which investments to buy, and the Authority may request its money back at short notice. - 7.5 Further details on treasury investments are included in Section 4 of the Treasury Management Strategy [Link to Cabinet Report Annex] - 7.6 Risk management: The effective management and control of risk are prime objectives of the Authority's treasury management activities.
 The treasury management strategy therefore sets out various indicators and limits to constrain the risk of unexpected losses and details the extent to which financial derivatives may be used to manage treasury risks.
 The treasury management prudential indicators are included within Table 4a and Section 7 of the Treasury Management Strategy [Link to Cabinet Report Annex] - 7.7 Governance: Decisions on treasury management investment and borrowing are made daily and are therefore delegated to the Chief Finance Officer and staff, who must act in line with the treasury management strategy approved by Council.
-Quarterly reports on treasury management activity are presented to Audit Committee, Overview and Scrutiny and then Council.
+Quarterly reports on treasury management activity are presented to the Audit and Governance Committee, Overview and Scrutiny and then Council.
 The Audit Committee is responsible for scrutinising treasury management decisions.